 International or Foreign Driving Licences and UK Provisional Licence.

-This post should address some of the mass of misinformation that is out there claiming that the UK Provisional somehow replaces any existing entitlement to drive.
+This post should address some of the mass of misinformation that is out there claiming that the UK Provisional somehow replaces any existing entitlement to drive by detailing several official sources showing this isn’t the case.

 I have a foreign non-EU driving licence, how long can I drive on it in this country?